 Very often we are caught in a vicious cycle of negative thoughts, which eventually lead to more suffering.
 Whether or not we can break free of it depends on our ability to control our mind.

 Persons who practiced meditation and other mind-controlling techniques before the break up are in a better position to handle this.

 4. High Self-Esteem

-It is very important to develop a natural self-esteem.
+It is critical to develop a natural self-esteem.
 Self-love and self-confidence is something you can develop through different continuous exercises.
-These are personal traits that will help you improve every aspect of your life, not only your relationships or your ability to cope with a break up or divorce.
+These are personal traits that will help you improve every aspect of your life, not only your relationships or your ability to cope with a breakup or divorce.